 After Tuesday's ruling, he said the extradition moves against him were "politically motivated" and the High Court judges had made "a brave decision".

 He said he had effectively been "a hostage" embroiled in legal proceedings that had seriously affected his family and led to a deterioration in his health.

 There have been long and controversial delays in the extradition process amid fears that sending Mr Tajik to the US for trial could cause further diplomatic problems between the UK and Iran and create a "real threat" to staff at the British embassy in Tehran.

 The High Court heard at a hearing last month that the US government was asked in 2009 whether it wished to proceed with the extradition request.

 Alun Jones QC, representing Mr Tajik, said the US waited two years - between 2009 and 2011 - before it responded.

 Mr Tajik's removal would now be "oppressive", said Mr Jones, adding that his heart and other health problems made it unlikely he would survive the rigours of the US judicial system and a possible 10-year jail sentence.

-Hugo Keith QC, appearing for the home secretary, said the delays had occurred because ministers wanted to see if the US government wished to withdraw its request, adding that there was a "real and immediate threat to UK embassy personnel in Tehran" if extradition went ahead.'No justification'
+Hugo Keith QC, appearing for the home secretary, said the delays had occurred because ministers wanted to see if the US government wished to withdraw its request, adding that there was a "real and immediate threat to UK embassy personnel in Tehran" if extradition went ahead.

 Despite the long delays, the US did not withdraw its extradition request, and the current home secretary, Theresa May, ordered extradition after deciding that Mr Tajik's medical condition was not a limiting factor.